 Admission: Free to the general public

-Refreshments: An assortment of hot dots, baked goods, beverages and other concession stand fare will be available for purchase.
+Refreshments: An assortment of hot dogs, baked goods, beverages and other concession stand fare will be available for purchase.

 Notable Drivers Expected to Participate: